-The Master of Education Degree (MEd) program is designed for persons who desire to engage in graduate studies that will help them improve their competencies as educators.
-The MEd Coursework degree (Professional/Plan C) program is the most pursued degree option and is available for students both on and off campus.
-The basic elements of the MEd Coursework option include completion of 36 credits (15 required credits plus 21 credits of electives) of approved graduate courses.
-At the conclusion of the program, each student must submit a final reflection paper followed by an exit interview with a faculty member.
-The program may coincide with the pursuit of a USBE recognized Endorsement.
+The Master of Education (MEd) in Curriculum and Instruction program is designed for persons who desire to engage in graduate studies that will help them improve their competencies as educators.
+The MEd coursework degree (Professional/Plan C) program is the most pursued degree option and is available for students both at the Logan campus and at Statewide campuses.
+At the conclusion of the program, each student must complete/submit the following:

-For candidates whose long-range goals include the possibility of pursuing a doctorate, the Master's of Science (Plan A) program may be a better choice to acquire research skills.
+For candidates whose long-range goals include the pursuit of a doctoral degree, the Master of Science (Plan A) program may be a better choice to acquire research skills.

 How to Apply